-- □ I am baptized. - $\hfill\square$ I have not been confirmed before. - I am over the age of seven (or other age set by my bishop). - I want to live as a disciple of Christ and be a witness to the Christian way of life for others. - I am willing to seek guidance about the Christian life from my Confirmation sponsor. - I want to receive the Sacrament of Confirmation and complete my initiation into the Church, which began with my Baptism. - I am willing to pray more often in order to be better prepared to receive the Gifts of the Holy Spirit in Confirmation.
+- □ I am baptized. - \Box I have not been confirmed before. - I am over the age of seven (or other age set by my bishop). - I want to live as a disciple of Christ and be a witness to the Christian way of life for others. - I am willing to seek guidance about the Christian life from my Confirmation sponsor. - I want to receive the Sacrament of Confirmation and complete my initiation into the Church, which began with my Baptism. - I am willing to pray more often in order to be better prepared to receive the Gifts of the Holy Spirit in Confirmation.

 - I am capable of renewing my baptismal promises.
-(We'll talk more about baptismal promises in chapter 3.) - I am willing to receive the Sacrament of Penance and Reconciliation before receiving Confirmation to make sure I am in the state of grace (see the "Did You Know?" feature on page 20). - I attend Mass. - I am willing to spend time preparing for the Sacrament of Confirmation and learning more about its meaning and significance for my life.
+(We'll talk more about baptismal promises in chapter 3.) - I am willing to receive the Sacrament of Penance and Reconciliation before receiving Confirmation to make sure I am in the state of grace (see the "Did You Know?" feature on page 24). - I attend Mass. - I am willing to spend time preparing for the Sacrament of Confirmation and learning more about its meaning and significance for my life.

 Your parish or diocese probably has some additional guidelines or requirements, so check with your catechist or parish leader.
-Those who have been baptized continue on the path of Christian initiation through the Sacrament of Confirmation, by which they receive the outpouring of the Holy Spirit, whom the Lord sent upon the Apostles at Pentecost.
-(The Order of Confirmation, 1)
+"Those who have been baptized continue on the path of Christian initiation through the sacrament of confirmation.
+In this sacrament they receive the Holy Spirit who the Lord sent upon the apostles on Pentecost."
+(Rite of Confirmation, number 1)